cmattatall/adcs_firmware/README.md

 # WHAT IS AN ADCS

 For spacecraft with mission critical pointing requirements, Attitude Determination and Control Systems (ADCS) are used.
-Attitude is the orientation of an aerospace vehicle with respect to an inertial frame of reference, in LORIS’s case the frame of reference is the Earth’s.
-LORIS requires  a nadir-pointing (the vector pointing to center of Earth) accuracy of ± 5° along the satellite’s Z axis during nominal operation as shown in Figure 3.
-To successfully meet the mission requirements, the ADCS is a mission critical subsystem for which our capstone team is tasked with completing the design and implementation of the electrical hardware and firmware for the subsystem.
+Attitude is the orientation of an aerospace vehicle with respect to an inertial frame of reference, in LORIS’s case this frame of reference is the Earth’s.
+LORIS requires  a nadir-pointing (the vector pointing to center of Earth) accuracy of ± 5° along the satellite’s Z axis during nominal operation.
+On a cubesat, the ADCS is one of the most mission critical subsystems.

 ![alt text](https://github.com/cmattatall/adcs_firmware/blob/dev/resources/images/nadir.jpg?raw=true)

-    ** INSERT GIF OF DETUMBLING SIMULATION **

 # DEVELOPMENT ENVIRONMENT